pierrediedhiou/cybersecurity-journey/glossary.md

 - **csrfmiddlewaretoken** — A hidden form field automatically added by Django to all POST forms as a CSRF protection mechanism.
 Its presence is a strong indicator that the application uses Django
+- **Clickjacking** — An attack where a malicious site embeds a legitimate site in an invisible iframe and tricks users into clicking on hidden elements.
+Prevented by X-Frame-Options header
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU